mobilegenome/snakemake-snpmasked-refgenome/README.md

 snakemake --cluster "bsub -n4 -q verylong -R rusage[mem=100GB]" -p -j2 -c4 --configfile config.yaml --use-conda
 ```

-Install and run from environment snkmk_refgenome.yml.
+Run from conda environment specified in snkmk_refgenome.yml.

-First, to generate the CAROLI_EiJ SNP file, use mode = "make_carolifiles"" and set all conditions to False.
+First, to generate the CAROLI_EiJ SNP file, use mode = "make_carolifiles"" and set all conditions to False in the config.yml.
 This will run only `workflow/Makefile` and is required for all further steps.

 For generating the N-masked genome, use mode = "maskfasta".
 This includes generating SPRET_EiJ and CAST_EiJ SNP files and merging all bed files containing SNPs from all three strains.
 Set make_cellranger_reference to True to enable the last step of generating the reference for downstream scRNAseq alignment.

-For generating four SNP-injected genomes, set mode = "incorporate_snvs".
+For generating four SNP-injected genomes, set mode = "incorporate_snvs" and all conditions to False.
 per_strain_fasta is automatically set to True.

 ## Output files

-Output files of the workflow are stored in the subdirectory `output/`
+Output files of the workflow are stored in the subdirectores `mcaroli_files/`, `maskfasta/`, and `incorporate_snvs/`.

 # TO DO